amine-amali/Data-Visualization-reported-crimes-/README.md

 # Data-Visualization-reported-crimes
 Data Visualization reported crimes between 11/2019 and 11/2021 by Sussex Police.

-Voila Dashboard for interactive notebooks changing dynamically with the corresponding buttons.
+Voila Dashboard for interactive notebooks.